liamnickell/AP-CS/README.md

-# AP Computer Science Exercises
+# AP Computer Science Class
-Random Java exercises for my 2016-2017 AP Computer Science class.
-Note: only ungraded in-class exercises are posted.
+Random Java exercises and assignments for my 2016-2017 AP Computer Science class.
 Many of the exercises will do more than what their main intention was.
+Note: any graded assignments are not posted until after the due date has passed and a grade has been posted for my submission.